PanJiaChen/vue-element-admin/README.md

 Detailed changes for each release are documented in the [release notes](https://github.com/PanJiaChen/vue-element-admin/releases).

 ## Donate
-If you find Element useful, you can buy us a cup of coffee
+If you find this project useful, you can buy me a cup of coffee
 ![donate](https://panjiachen.github.io/donate/donate.png)

 ## 状态管理